testspeedpay/Git-Real/ReadMe.txt

-this is fro local change
+local change is removed.this change is from server